 - Utility Special Revenue Fund's fund balance increased by \$322.
-This is mainly due to proceeds from issuance of long-term debt. - A decrease in payments related to debt services in the Gas Line Capital Project fund. - In the General Fund, expenditures and transfers-out to other funds totaled \$13,998 compared to revenues and transfers-in of \$14,592.
-This resulted a increase of \$594 in the General Fund balance.
+This is mainly due to proceeds from issuance of long-term debt. - A decrease in payments related to debt services in the Gas Line Capital Project Fund. - In the General Fund, expenditures and transfers-out to other funds totaled \$13,998 compared to revenues and transfers-in of \$14,592.
+This resulted in an increase of \$594 in the General Fund's Fund balance.